-Tuesday, May 22, 2018, is the runoff election day in Texas, in which two people are competing to be the Democratic candidate to oppose the current Republican incumbent, running for re-election in the general election in November.
+Tuesday, May 22, 2018, was the runoff election day in Texas, in which two people were competing to be the Democratic candidate to oppose the current Republican incumbent, running for re-election in the general election in November.

-In this season of primary elections across America, Gorilla Girl interviewed James R. Callan, whose third book in the Crystal Moore suspense series, POLITICAL DIRTY TRICK, was released earlier this month.
+In that season of primary elections across America, Gorilla Girl interviewed James R. Callan, whose third book in the Crystal Moore suspense series, POLITICAL DIRTY TRICK, was released earlier this month.

 Callan’s tale of a trick gone wrong could apply to any candidates for office, including the 27 human beings on the primary ballot in my home state of California and the dangers those candidates might be facing.
 Callan’s gripping novel covers about nine months leading up to the general election in the Lone Star State.

 In its well-knit plot, each scene ratchets up the tension and dances around current day political themes such as “fake news” and the release of information that alters voters perceptions and flips polling results.
 Gorilla Girl asked Callan how he wove these elements into his exciting novel.

 GG asks: I see you’ve authored over a dozen books, both fiction and non fiction but this third in the Crystal Moore Suspense Novel series seems to be your first to focus on a political setting–a race for governor of Texas.
 This is an intriguing venue to me as now we’re in the middle of a hot race for governor of California; we have 27 names listed on our primary ballot all wanting to be our next guv.

 Twenty seven–got to be some mayhem somewhere among them, yes?
 But in your POLITICAL DIRTY TRICK, we see just two candidates running in a general election for guv of Texas, with mayhem leading to murder!
 You do note this fiction is entirely from your imagination and that you know of no such political dirty tricks, and no election problems in Texas.
 But, tell us, what was it about a gubernatorial race setting that drew you to it?